pantheon-systems/documentation/source/docs/articles/drupal/adding-yml-file.md

 ## Change Permissions for `sites/default`
 Depending on your SFTP client, use 'get info' or 'file attribute' to change permissions of the `sites/default` directory to 777 (read + write + execute).
 Writable files, such as `services.yml`, should be changed to 666 (read + write).

-You can now upload the file and run the installation script as normal.
-These permissions will automatically be set back to default after the script has finished.
-If you are modifying this file post installation, you will need to set the permissions back to the default (555 for directories, 444 for files) once you have made the desired changes.
+You can now upload the file and run the install script as normal.
+These permissions will automatically be set back to default after the install script has finished.
+If you are modifying this file post installation, you will need to set the permissions back to the default (555 for directories, 444 for files) once changes have been made.

 For more information, see the following [drupal.org](https://drupal.org) resources:
 - [Step 3: Create settings.php, services.yml and the files directory](https://www.drupal.org/documentation/install/settings-file)